 This policy is to be read in conjunction with other school policies.
 Particular attention should be paid to the assessment and recording and behaviour policies.
 Feedback is an essential part of planning, assessment, teaching and learning.
 Responding to pupils' work through constructive oral and written comments acknowledges achievement, promotes positive attitudes and behaviour and leads to an improvement in standards.
 Teachers need to follow an agreed system and consistent procedures in responding to pupils' work in order to give clear messages to pupils, parents and other teachers about individual progress.
-This can take the form of teacher assessment (both formal and verbal (informal), peer assessment and self-assessment.
+This can take the form of teacher assessment (both written and verbal) peer assessment and self-assessment.
 GJS uses recommendations from Education Endowment Foundation on Teacher Feedback to Improve Pupil Learning to inform the policy (Appendix A).

 As a Teaching Standard (2) teachers are required to Promote good progress and outcomes in pupils by employing a very effective range of strategies that support children to reflect on the progress they have, their achievements and how they can improve.
 This can also take a number of forms.
+Failure to consistently comply with the school policy could result in disciplinary action using the school's Code of Conduct and Disciplinary and Capability Procedure